Image Compression Using Novel View Synthesis Priors: Experiments Results

 In this subsection, we study the performance of iNVS with different objective functions, and how it varies with the error in the initial latent representation.
 We introduce perturbations to the latent representation to simulate initialization errors that occur during actual survey runs.
 For each perturbation, we randomly select either a translation or rotation axis and sample a perturbation value from a uniform distribution within specified ranges.
 Translation perturbations are sampled uniformly within [-1.58~m,1.58~m], and rotation perturbations are sampled uniformly within [-40°, 40°].
 Using the perturbed latent representation as the initialization, we optimize the latent representation using either MSE loss or matching loss until convergence.

-After optimization, we compute the Peak Signal-to-Noise Ratio (PSNR) of the rendered images compared to the camera images in dB, energy in $I_{\text{diff}}$ and number of bytes of compressed $I_{\text{diff}}$ between the camera image and rendered image at the optimized latent representation.
+After optimization, we compute the Peak Signal-to-Noise Ratio (PSNR) of the rendered images compared to the camera images in dB, energy in $I_{\text{diff}}$ which is equivalent to the MSE~\eqref{eq:mse}, and the number of bytes of compressed $I_{\text{diff}}$ between the camera image and rendered image at the optimized latent representation.
+These metrics jointly capture both visual fidelity and communication cost: PSNR reflects reconstruction quality, energy measures the magnitude of residual errors, and compressed size relates directly to the data rate, which is the ultimate focus of this work.
 We also record the number of iterations required for convergence.
 This process is repeated on the 1,422 images from M1.
 The results are shown in Fig.~\ref{fig:loss_funcs}.
 The PSNR is defined as: